-For further details on the methodologies developed in relation to the interest rate risk
+For further details on the methodologies developed in relation to the interest rate risk in the banking Book (Banking Book ALM) and related quantitative findings, please refer to Chapter 8.

 1.10 Liquidity Risk

 The Montepaschi Group structurally addresses liquidity risk with a formal LR management policy which also complies with the Basel 2, Pillar 2 requirements.